Studying Drama and English Language and Linguistics gives you a powerful insight into, and skills in, the mechanics of performance and communication.

 Teaching is through workshops, seminars, lectures and practical projects.
 Drama and Theatre modules are continuously assessed based on coursework, projects and presentations, performances, essays and dissertations.

-On average, you have four one-hour lectures each week plus four seminar classes of two hours each.
-However, this varies depending on the material and the nature of the module, and may include workshops, discussion groups and practical sessions.
+On average, you have two one-hour lectures each week plus two seminar classes of two hours each.
+However, this varies depending on the material and the nature of the module, and there may be additional workshops, discussion groups and practical sessions.
 You have group or one-to-one tutorials for research projects and dissertations, and also have tutorials with your lecturers and seminar leaders to discuss coursework and assignments.
 In addition, you have access to further information and support via Moodle, our interactive web-based learning platform.

 At each stage, some modules are continuously assessed, while others combine coursework and examination.
 Stage 2 and 3 modules count towards your final degree result.